JesperLekland/react-native-svg-charts/README.md

 ```

 ### Partial Charts
 Here's another example of how the `extras` property can be used to create highly customizable charts.
-You can use it to create overlays and, with the svg's clipPath capability, create charts that partially have a different look-and-feel.
-See the example below.

 ![Partial Charts](https://raw.githubusercontent.com/jesperlekland/react-native-svg-charts/master/screenshots/partial-charts.png)